 - 1. January 1st, known as "New Year's Day" - 2.
 Third Monday in January, known as "Martin Luther King Day" - 3.
 Third Monday in February, known as "Washington Day" - 4.
 Last Monday in May, known as "Memorial Day" - 5.
-July 4th, known as "Independence Day" - 6.
-First Monday in September, known as "Labor Day" - 7.
-November 11th, known as "Veterans Day" - 8.
-Fourth Thursday in November, known as "Thanksgiving Day" - 9.
-Fourth Friday in November, known as the day after Thanksgiving Day - 10.
-December 25th, known as "Christmas Day" - 11.
+June 19th, known as "Juneteenth National Independence Day" - 6.
+July 4th, known as "Independence Day" - 7.
+First Monday in September, known as "Labor Day" - 8.
+November 11th, known as "Veterans Day" - 9.
+Fourth Thursday in November, known as "Thanksgiving Day" - 10.
+Fourth Friday in November, known as the day after Thanksgiving Day - 11.
+December 25th, known as "Christmas Day" - 12.
 Four hours on the afternoon of either December 24th, known as "Christmas Eve" or four hours on the afternoon of December 31st, known as "New Year's Eve" or four hours pay in lieu of this time.

-A. 4.
-Holiday Scheduling
+4. Holiday Scheduling

 If a legal holiday falls on a day on which an employee would normally work, he/she shall be entitled to the day off with pay, or if he/she works, to additional compensation as provided in the rules on overtime.
-If any of the foregoing legal holidays fall on an employee's first or second day off, the nearest preceding or following work day, respectively, shall be the employee's day off, and the employee shall be entitled to additional compensation as provided in the rule on overtime if he/she works on such day.
+If any of the foregoing legal holidays fall on an employee's first or second day off, the nearest preceding or following workday, respectively, shall be the employee's day off, and the employee shall be entitled to additional compensation as provided in the rule on overtime if he/she works on such day.
 An employee must be in a pay status on either the day preceding or day following the legal holiday to qualify for compensation for that holiday.
 An individual must be employed by the City of Burbank on the day of the holiday to qualify for holiday pay.